Here are the five most important things to know:

 I don’t need a sleep tracker to tell me that I had a poor night’s sleep.
 However, I closely monitor how the choices I make during the day (such as my food intake, exercise, caffeine and alcohol consumption) impact my sleep quality.

-To quantify this, I need a fitness (sleep) tracker that can accurately detect the various stages of sleep, including light, deep (or slow-wave) and REM sleep.
-As I mentioned in my article about the best sleep trackers, most devices (including Apple Watch) fall short in accurately detecting deep and REM sleep.
+To quantify this, I like a fitness tracker that can accurately detect sleep patterns (i.e., the various stages of sleep), including light, deep (or slow-wave) and REM sleep.
+As I mentioned in my article about the best sleep trackers, most devices — even dedicated sleep tracking devices — fall short in accurately detecting deep and REM sleep.

 WHOOP, on the other hand, is one of the most accurate sleep trackers on the market.